Jayanth-MKV/RAG-fastapi-chroma-langchain-docker/README.md

 ## Potential Improvements

-- **Authentication**: Implement user authentication and authorization to secure endpoints.
+- User authentication and authorization to secure endpoints.
-- **Error Handling**: Enhance error handling mechanisms for better API responses.
-- **Logging**: Introduce logging to track application activities and errors.
+- Adding different formats of data + adding connectors to drive, notion, dropbox, etc..
+- Improving file handling and storing.
-- **Testing**: Add unit and integration tests to ensure code reliability.
+- Add unit and integration tests to ensure code reliability.
+Also the stress test.
-- **Scalability**: Consider optimizing the application for performance and scalability.
+- Scaling Vector Database like quadrant/pinecone
+- Implementing the rag evaluation pipeline
+- Experimenting differnt embedding models and parameters
+- Combining traditional rag with graph db - hybrid rag improves the results
+- Agentic approach to encounter hallucinations

 ## Contributing